alaserm/VisualTAF/README.md

 # ExcelTAF
-ExcelTAF is a super tool for rapid and easy creation of maintainalbe test automation scripts.
+ExcelTAF is a simple, but powerful tool for rapid and easy creation of maintainalbe test automation scripts.
 ExcelTAF allows assembly of test cases in EXCEL by **copy/pasting** keywords in Excel sheet and feeding them with test data in from another sheets in the same workbook.
 Also this tool allows you to cut your test execution time **tenfold** by running your tests in parallel in multiple browsers at the same time.\
 This tool is designed to enforces **test automation best practices**, so there is no "record and playback" functionality or other features that are not used by *REAL life test automation experts* as they make scripts unmaintainable.